Goal

 - Future AI feature slots for analysis and summaries.

-- Links to the simple human guide, public DealDash Agent Kit, agent-optimized bridge reference, and API docs.
+- Links to the simple human guide, private DealDash Agent Kit for install/examples, agent-optimized bridge reference, and API docs.

 Security Rules